Zuikyo/ZIKRouter/Documentation/English/RemoveRoute.md

 Steps to support removing a service:

-1. Override `canRemove`, if the service can be removed, return true
+1. Override `canRemove` or `canRemoveCustomRoute`, if the service can be removed, return true
 2. Override `-removeDestination:removeConfiguration:`, check whether the destination exists, and do unload action
 3. Call `-prepareDestinationBeforeRemoving` to let the performer prepare the destination before unloading
 4. Manage the router's state with `beginRemoveRoute`、`endRemoveRouteWithSuccess`、`endRemoveRouteWithError:`